sethhaskellcondie/the-game-pensieve-api/documentation/helloWorld.md

+# Hello World
-# From Local App to Hosted Paid Service — The Decision Record
+### From Local App to Hosted Paid Service — The Decision Record

 A brief record of **how** and **why** we decided to turn The Game Pensieve from a single-user app that runs locally into a hosted, multi-tenant service with paid accounts.